 Monmouth’s nationally recognized, affordable education prepares students for further study, employment, leadership and life.
-Designed from the best of the Scottish and American education traditions, the college’s integrated curriculum makes our education enduring and essential.
 A charter member of the Associated Colleges of the Midwest, Monmouth’s rich history assures high quality and exciting opportunities for study abroad and other enrichment programs.

 Whether students know their intended major or need to explore further, chances are that our majors include their interests.
 Monmouth encourages students to double-major to combine programs such as business and music.

 Monmouth’s spacious, relaxed and safe campus promotes friendships and close connections between faculty and students.
 Small classes ensure students are challenged, supported and engaged.
 Outstanding facilities provide the latest in classrooms, labs and instrumentation required for first-rate undergraduate education.